The following tables describe the validated

 TABLE E -- CHRONOLOGICAL LIST OF LIVING SUPERCENTENARIANS

 Note: See below for Historical Table E year-by-year data dating from 1975.

-As of November 12, 2013, we have 66 Living Supercentenarians on this list
+As of February 26, 2014, we have 70 Living Supercentenarians on this

 Scroll down in Table E for information about Recent Deaths

 Other Comments: The oldest Living American Man, Mr. John McMorran of Florida and Michigan died around 1:00 PM EST on Monday, February 24, 2003 at age 113; his obituary with more details is provided in the News Section under the items for February 25, 2003.

 Mrs. Catherine Kral and Adelina Domingues (age 114) have now died.